hzeller/rpi-rgb-led-matrix/README.md

 <a href="img/adafruit-mod.jpg"><img src="img/adafruit-mod.jpg" height="80px"></a>

-Then, uncomment the following line in the Makefile and recompile.
+Then, start your programs with `--led-gpio-mapping=adafruit-hat-pwm`.

+If you want to make this the default setting your program starts with, you can also manually choose this with
 ```
-#DEFINES+=-DADAFRUIT_RGBMATRIX_HAT_PWM
+HARDWARE_DESC=adafruit-hat-pwm make
 ```
+to get this as default setting.

-Reboot the Pi and you now should have less visible flicker.
-This essentially gives you the hardware pulses feature.
+Now you should have less visible flicker.
+This essentially switches on the hardware pulses feature for the Adafruit HAT.

 ### 64x64 with E-line on Adafruit HAT
 There are LED panels that have 64x64 LEDs packed, but they need 5 address lines,